gbxyz/rdnsd/README.md

 Default: `$HOSTNAME`

-This value is insterted into the \`node\_id\` column of stats database.
+This value is insterted into the \`node\_id\` column of the stats database.
 It disambiguates the source of each row, allowing data from multiple monitoring nodes to be aggregated losslessly.

 If not set, the system's host name is used.